HsiangHung/TIPMAX/README.md

 ![](figures/fig6.png)

 Then, we implemented autoregression-integrated-moving-averaged (ARIMA) model to make forecast.
-We need to trasnform the data to make sure the data is stationary, and then find the model.
+We need to trasnform the data to make sure the data is stationary, and then fit the model.
 The detail is in the Python script in the "time-series analysis" folder.
 The model fitting result shows the optimal tip is about 15.3%.